haavamoa/BlazingFocus/README.md

 The API also has `UnFocus` and `HasFocus`, theese can be used to un-focus a HTML element and to check if a HTML element has focus.
 For a example, please see [here](src/BlazingFocus.TestClients/Client-Side/BlazingFocus.TestClient.Client/Pages/Index.razor)

+## Prerelease

+Hence that this is a library to use in Blazor, which is still in preview.
+This means that my project is also in a preview state and bugs may occure.